qinjinjia/ec601_Code-Review2/README.md

 ```

 #### 4.6 Performance
-The project is still under development :construction:, therefore, **Performance** of the project is not reviewed.
+The project is still under development :construction:, there is **no .apk file in the repository**, therefore, **Performance** of the project is not reviewed.

 #### 4.7 Scalability
 The **firebase realtime database** is utilized as the backend of the porject, which can be found in [writeToFireBase.java](https://github.com/kev5/Go-Meet/blob/master/writeToFireBase.java).  **The firebase realtime database** supports a large user base/data.
 Therefore, the scalability of the project is good.